akka/akka-meta/ComparisonWithOrleans.md

   * Akka uses a sharding approach where the hash space of the logical Actor names is partitioned into shards of equal size and a ClusterSingleton coordinates the placement of these shards onto cluster nodes.

-While Orleans’ Hosting has the ability to relocate individual Actors, it must pay for this ability by a hash table that grows proportionally to the number of Grains used.
-Akka’s hash-based approach in contrast distributes the full location information (on an as-needed basis) because its size is bounded by the configurable number of shards, which allows it to scale further than Orleans in the number of Actors that are running.
+While Orleans’ Hosting has the ability to relocate individual Actors, it must pay for this ability by a hash table that grows with the number of Grains used (though there are mechanisms to compact it when needed).
+Akka’s hash-based approach in contrast distributes the full location information (on an as-needed basis) because its size is bounded by the configurable number of shards, which allows it to scale further than Orleans in the number of Actors that are running; the price here is that individual Actor placement is not possible.

 #### Strong Isolation